sourcemeta/learnjsonschema.com/content/2020-12/unevaluated/unevaluatedItems.markdown

 * For the first instance, there are no unevaluated items.

-* For the second instance, the item at 2nd index (i.e., `false`) remains unevaluated, and the `unevaluatedItems` subschema applies to it. `false` conforms to this subschema, and hence the instance is valid.
+* For the second instance, the item at 2nd index (i.e., `false`) remains unevaluated, and the `unevaluatedItems` subschema applies to it.
+This item conforms to this subschema, and hence the instance is valid.
 The annotations produced by applicators are: `prefixItems` → 0, `contains` → [ 1 ], and `unevaluatedItems` → true.

 {{<schema `Schema with 'unevaluatedItems', and 'allOf' keyword`>}}
 {